imsanthosh7/AI-Content-Studio/replit.md

-# Grammar Keyboard Application
+# GrammarFix - AI Grammar Correction Application

 ## Overview

-This is a full-stack web application designed to serve as the backend infrastructure for a custom Android keyboard with advanced grammar correction capabilities.
-The application features a React-based dashboard for testing and managing grammar correction services powered by Google's Gemini Flash AI model.
-The system is built with a modern TypeScript stack using React, Express.js, and PostgreSQL, with a focus on real-time grammar analysis, user preferences management, and comprehensive correction history tracking.
+A clean, modern web application for AI-powered grammar correction using Google's Gemini Flash model.
+The app features a simple two-panel interface where users input text with errors on the left and receive corrected text on the right.
+Built with React, TypeScript, and Express.js, focusing on simplicity and user experience with modern UI/UX design principles.

 ## User Preferences